 Signs of poor drainage

-You can feel constantly moist soil of your olive tree in a pot.
+You can feel the constantly moist soil of your olive tree in a pot.
 Wet pot bottoms.
 Fungus gnats in the room.
 Yellow leaves.
 Drooping leaves.
 Leaf drop.

 2. Overwatering Can Kill Olive Tree Indoors